RaspberryPiFoundation/python-curriculum/en-GB/modern-art/index.md

     ![screenshot](images/modern-circles.png)

-- Look in `snippets.py` for example code to draw shapes with the turtle.
+- Look in `snippets.py` for example code to draw stars with the turtle.

     ![screenshot](images/modern-stars.png)